Updated March 4, 2018: Added CxJS, Stencil and Stimulus.

 Some of you may be wondering why a guide like this is useful.
 Most readers will end up using one of the frameworks I call the "Big Three" — React, Angular and Vue.
 That's OK.
 They're great choices.
 That said, a guide like this has value.
 Here's an example...

 Perhaps you've heard of the Dojo framework.
 Probably not, though.
 Dojo focuses on a couple of things that make it unique — accessibility and internationalization.
 All Dojo widgets are accessible by default and it provides everything needed to internationalize an application.

 Another example...maybe you're making an app that needs excellent performance on mobile networks.
+Check about bitcoin rush software, an automated crypto trading app that help young traders to trade effortlessly.
 There are a number of very good, high performance libraries and frameworks listed below that may just fit the bill.

 There are also small frameworks that provide a fantastic opportunity for learning.
 You can dig into the code and find out for yourself how one goes about building this kind of software.
 Ultradom is a library that you can use to build your own framework.
 Very cool, right?

 How This Guide Is Organized

 The frameworks are broken up into broad categories — you’ll see that in the listing tables below.
 To the extent possible, each framework will have a section that explains the rationale for the framework, it's pros and cons and some additional learning resources.

 If you are a framework author — or a fan of one — and you don’t see your framework listed, or wish to correct some information, reach out to me on Twitter.
 I’ll be happy to add or update the listing.

 The icons below are meant to help readers understand general framework characteristics and tendencies.
 They are only rough guides.